regenwatchdog/regenwatchdog.github.io/_estates/greenwich/morriswalk.md

 developer: Lovell
 itla:
 total: 562
+ballot:
+planning: Approved
 ---
 562 homes on Greenwich's Morris Walk estate in Charlton are earmarked for demolition.

-The 5.5 hectare estate overlooks Maryon park to the West and the Thames barrier to the North.
+The 5.5 hectare estate overlooks Maryon park to the West and the Thames barrier to the North and lies adjacent to the [Maryon Grove estate](https://www.estatewatch.london/estates/greenwich/maryongrove/), which is also earmarked for redevelopment.

 <img src="/images/morriswalkaerial.jpg" class="img-fluid rounded img-thumbnail">